guodashun/peg-in-hole-gym/README.md

 # peg-in-hole-gym

-gym env for multi-task simulation with Panda robotic arm engined by pybullet
+Gym env for multi-task simulation with Panda robotic arm engined by pybullet

 ## Task List